Mike Gesicki Player Prop Bets for NFL Week 11 | Miami vs. New York 11/21/2021

 - Gesicki has averaged 22.7 receiving yards per game in his six career matchups against the Jets, 29.8 fewer than his over/under for Sunday's game.

-- Gesicki has caught a touchdown pass versus the Jets once, but did not have multiple TDs in that game.
+- In six matchups, Gesicki has had a TD catch in one game, but has yet to put up multiple TD catches in a single contest versus the Jets.

-- The Jets have the NFL's worst pass defense this season, allowing 299.3 yards per game through the air.
+- The 299.3 passing yards the Jets allow per game makes them the NFL's worst pass defense this season.

-- With 15 passing TDs allowed this season, the Jets defense is ranked 17th in the league.
+- At 1.7 passing TDs allowed per game, the Jets defense is ranked 17th in the league.

 Recent Performances

-- Gesicki did not have a catch in last week's game against the Ravens.
+- Gesicki did not have a catch in last week's game versus the Ravens.

-- Over his last three outings, Gesicki has amassed 102 yards (on seven grabs).
+- Gesicki has seven receptions (on 19 targets) for 102 yards over his last three games, averaging 34.0 yards per game.

 Gesicki's Miami Teammates